IsraelVow/Hotel-Revenue-Analysis/README.md

    - Create an SQL database using SQL Server to store the hotel data.

 2. **Develop the SQL Query:**
-   - Import the Excel data into the SQL database, ensuring compatibility with the Access database engine (32-bit version).
+   - Import the Excel data into the SQL database, ensuring compatibility with Access database engine (32-bit version).

 3. **Connect Power BI to the Database:**
    - Establish a connection between the SQL database and Power BI to fetch data.